 The South Pole, Years Ago:

 It was a miserable night in the Southern Water Tribe, the sky filled with storm clouds and the air with snow.
 Frigid air danced across the skins of the men who walked through the frozen lands, despite their best efforts to protect themselves from the harsh climate.
-But still they felt the cold gnaw at their skin and bones.
+It didn't matter.
+In spite of all of their clothing they still they felt the cold gnaw at their skin and bones.
 Regardless of whether or not they found here what they were looking for, the small group of men would still be thankful for the brief respite in a warm building and away from the cold.

 But in spite of the less then pleasant weather conditions, the trio of White Lotus members were not deterred.
 Their search for the late and great Avatar Aang's successor had led them here, to this humble igloo residence that they soon came upon.
 Taking the lead, one of the members knocked on the door.
 Answering it was a fairly large and muscular man who smiled warmly upon seeing who it was.